mhadam/clutch/docs/index.rst

     commands
     modules

-Clutch is an open-source Python library for communicating over RPC_ with the `Transmission BitTorrent client`_.
+Clutch is an open-source Python library for talking to the `Transmission BitTorrent client`_ over RPC_.

 It's handy for doing things like: